smintio/Portals-Components-SDK/Tools/Portals-DevServer/Release/README.md

 your frontend component, you need to build, package and publish the frontend component to the Smint.io servers for the change to take effect!

+Please note, that you need to build, package and publish the frontend component *at least once* before the dev server can work!

 Download
 ========